 I’ll recommend one of our own products to help you with this: our IR Interact lessons.
 You’ll learn everything you need to know via a very engaging series of interactive videos, and best of all, it’s completely free (as I’m writing this right now—no promises for future!).

 Key #2: Know When to Guess

-Next, do you generally like quant or verbal better?
-How do you feel about fractions, percents, and statistics, the math topics the most commonly tested on IR?
-Do you like those topics more or less than you like critical reasoning problems?
+Next, do you generally like Quant or Verbal better?
+How do you feel about fractions, percents, and statistics, the math topics most commonly tested on Integrated Reasoning?
+Do you like those topics more or less than you like Critical Reasoning problems?
 Do you like pulling data from tables and manipulating it to conclude something?
 Interpreting graphical information?
 Or do you prefer synthesizing material from two or three primarily text-based sources?

 Decide what topics you like least and combine that information with the one or two question types you like least.
 For instance, let’s say that you dislike fraction and percent topics the most.
 You also hate graphs and you aren’t too thrilled about tables either.